Home

 How much does public transportation cost in Belgium?

-Public transport in Belgium is well-developed but can be costly.
-A monthly pass typically costs between €50 and €80, depending on the city.
-Individual tickets for local transport generally range from €2 to €4.
+Public transportation in Belgium is well developed.
+A monthly pass typically costs between €50 and €80 depending on the city, while individual tickets usually range from €2 to €4.

 What is the cost of eating out in Belgium?